otboss/PDQ-Pizza-Factory-Locator-Subsystem/README.md

 )
 Database.save_factory(factory)
 """;
+`
 <br>
 <br>
-* x_coordinate - The x coordinate of the factory
-* y_coordinate - The y coordinate of the factory
-* factory_name - The name of the factory
-* phone_number - The phone number of the factory
+x_coordinate - The x coordinate of the factory y_coordinate - The y coordinate of the factory factory_name - The name of the factory phone_number - The phone number of the factory
 <br>
 <br>
-5. <b>Get nearest factory</b>
+<h3>5.
+Get nearest factory</h3>
 Gets the nearest factory to supplied coordinates.
 Takes an optional radius parameter measured in kilometers.
 <br>
 <br>